DOI stands for Digital Object Identifier.

 A DOI has three important elements:

 The Library can mint a DOI for scholarly works produced by current staff and HDR students at The University of Queensland.
 The works must have been deposited into UQ eSpace, and must have been published by The University of Queensland, including all internal organisational units associated with the University, or include The University of Queensland as one of the co-publishers where multiple publishers have contributed.
 The item must not include a DOI previously minted by UQ or an external organisation/publisher.

 DOIs can be minted for:

 Conferred Higher Degree by Research (HDR) theses available in UQ eSpace are systematically assigned a DOI.
 Research datasets manually deposited to UQ eSpace or generated via Research Data Manager (RDM) are also assigned DOIs.
 Batch-ingested theses, including non-HDR theses, are automatically assigned a DOI.

-1. When adding a new published work that matches one of the types in the DOI eligibility list, and UQ is the publisher, request a DOI via the 'Notes' field on the deposit form, prior to submitting the form.
+1. When adding a new published work that matches one of the types in the DOI eligibility list, and UQ is the publisher, request a DOI via the 'Notes' field on the UQ eSpace deposit form, prior to submitting the form.
 A DOI will be minted for the work by the UQ eSpace team, and it will be visible on the view page for your work in UQ eSpace, including in the work citation.
+The UQ eSpace team will send you a courtesy notification that the DOI has been minted.

 2. For existing UQ eSpace works, published by The University of Queensland: